BFletchall/Project-4---Group-4---Machine-Learning/README.md

 ## Purpose

-Wonder Woman Construction Company Inc currently bids for jobs based on an industry software program that calculates time via tasks.
-The task times used by the software are set based on historical company data, and WWC Inc. would like to build a tool that uses their current company task time benchmarks to estimate the bids.
+Wonder Woman Construction Company Inc currently bids for jobs based on an industry software program that calculates job times via tasks.
+The task times used by the software are set based on historical company data (assumed to be outdated by company leadership), and WWC Inc. would like to build a tool that uses their current company task time benchmarks to estimate the bids.

-WWC has not attempted this task before because they did not have a robust data set of historical time spent per job.
-A new data collectiont tool was recently put in place at WWC, and this new data will be used to build a new model to estimate Job Times.
+WWC has not attempted this task before because they did not have a robust data set of current historical time spent per job.
+A new data collection tool was recently put in place at WWC, and this new data will be used to build a new model to estimate Job Times.
 If the new model build is successful, WWC could then estimate bids base on their current company data versus outdated historical data.

  **The key questions this Analysis will answer are:**
- - Is the new data collection tool able to provide enough historical data for a new model to be built?
+ - Is the new data collection tool able to provide enough current historical data for a new model to be built?
  - What are the most important factors for estimating job time, and is the new data collection tool able to provide it?
  - Can a new model with a minimum of 80% accuracy be created from the current historical data?
 - How should WWC Inc. change their bid strategy based on this data?